hpc-uk/archer-benchmarks/reports/initial_comp/index.md

 <img src="img/osbli_tgv_perf.png" />

 [Figure 4](#fig4) shows the performance of the OpenSBLI benchmark up to high node counts.
 Results are only currently available for ARCHER and Cirrus as the other systems do not allow standard jobs to scale up to these sizes (although, as mentioned above, there is no technical reason why this scale cannot be run on these systems and we are in discussions to enable this).
 The trends seen at lower node counts continue as we scale out, with the ARCHER results showing some fluctuations from a linear trend.
-We plan to investigate the origin of these fluctuations in future reports.
+We also plan to investigate the origin of these fluctuations in future reports.

 <a id="fig4"></a>Figure 4: Performance of the OpenSBLI Taylor-Green vortex benchmark as a function of number of nodes up to high node counts.